Prismatik/mongoose-reverse-populate/README.md

     }

-	reversePopulate(opts, function(err, popAuthors) {
+	const popAuthors = await reversePopulate(opts);
-		//popAuthors will be populated with posts under .posts property });
+    // popAuthors will be populated with posts under .posts property });
-});

 ```

 ## Inputs

-The function expects an opts object (options) and callback to be passed into it
+The function expects an opts object (options)

-function(opts, callback) {...}
+function(opts) {...}

 #### opts